microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_BasicSetup.md

 The only difference is that the *'Gaze Input'* capability is unfortunately not yet supported by Unity under 'Player Settings -> Publishing Settings -> Capabilities'.
 To use Eye Tracking on your HoloLens 2 device, you need to manually edit the package manifest that is part of your build Visual Studio project.
 Follow these steps:

 1. Build your Unity project as you would normally do for _HoloLens 2_.
 2. Open your compiled Visual Studio project and then open the _'Package.appxmanifest'_ in your solution.
 3. Make sure to tick the _'Gaze Input'_ checkbox under _Capabilities_.

 ![Enabling Gaze Input in Visual Studio](../../Documentation/Images/EyeTracking/mrtk_et_gazeinput.jpg)

+**IMPORTANT:** Don't forget to calibrate HoloLens for the current user.
+Without calibration, eye tracking won't work.
+Calibration can be found under system settings.

 If everything is set up correctly, a prompt should pop up asking the user for permission to use Eye Tracking when you start your Unity app on a HoloLens 2 device for the first time.